 Jackie continued to run the garden center, with youthful attitude that would not allow her to retire until 1985, when she sold her and Rick's business to an eight year employee, another "Yankee".
 The sale hinged on the promise that personal service, and wide selection of products be carried on as the Richner legacy.

 In 1990, Ann Nanninga came to a decision to retire, after a number of successful years in business.
 With the kind of luck that can come only from the grace of God himself, Ann asked Gail and myself to take over her plant and flower business.
 Thanks to Ann and her husband, Ralph, we have arrived where we are now.
 A complete garden center, plant shop and lawn and garden rental center, dedicated to uncompromising customer service.
 We look forward to many years of "growing" at Rick's.

 Mr. Rick left us in 1987 and a piece of us left with him.
 A quick witted man, with a "country" sense of humor, he always had a kind word for those around him.
 D.M., as some of us knew him, was a unique individual, the likes of which we will never see again.
 Jackie, followed him in February of 1993.
 Although no-one knew her as Ferda, Jackie passed away in the manner she would have wanted.
 Cooking breakfast and looking forward to another sunny Colorado day.
 The Lord took her quickly and left her friends behind to relish in her unquenchable spirit.

 Ron Richner now carries on the tradition.
 He is the owner and landlord of the property where Rick and Jackie once balled and burlapped trees and cheered them on to beat the odds of another Colorado winter.

--Mike Estes, owner of Rick's Garden Center
+-Mike Estes, former owner of Rick's Garden Center